An official website of the State of Oregon

 When given the individualized supports and opportunities they need, young adults living with behavioral health challenges can prepare for a successful transition into adulthood.

-Young Adult Hubs are regionally unique programs designed to engage marginalized and disconnected young adults through accessible, holistic, non-stigmatizing and developmentally appropriate services.
+Young Adult Hubs are regionally unique programs.
+Hubs are designed to engage marginalized and disconnected young adults .
+They do this through accessible, holistic, non-stigmatizing and developmentally appropriate services.

-Services are provided for young people who have:
+Services are provided for young people who have been:

 Modeled in part after Australia’s headspace centers, the Hub model emphasizes: